stelic/limitload/README-en.rst

 Then, an ``util/build_setup.<platform>`` file appropriate for the platform should be copied to ``util/build_setup`` and the paths in it modified to correspond to the system.
+Also, on some systems the name of Python 2 interpreter executable is ``python`` and on others ``python2``, and that can be set in this file.

 Finally, simply executing ``make`` in the game's root directory should build everything needed, and produce the ``limload.exe`` (on Windows)